seancraven/GroupProject/README.md

 -  **_plabel_run**: Pseudo-label run method for all experiments.
 This method is called for pseudo label experiments for subclasses.
 This method trains the PLabel model and saves the best model (See PLabel class for details).
 If a baseline model is provided, it is also trained and saved.
 - **_base_run**: Base run method for all experiments.
 This method is called by the subclass run method.
 This method trains the DMT model and saves the best model.
 - **_train_baseline_only**: Training the baseline model only.
 Used for comparison with DMT.
+All default parameters are provided, so to modify a parameter, you should call e.g. `self._base_run(label_proportion=0.4)`.

-Now, to construct an experiment, what you do is:
+Should you wish to define your own experiment, you should do the following:
 ```python
 class MyExperiment(BaseExperiments):
     # create some hyperparameters